csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 - **Increased overhead on update**.
 The system must ensure that all replicas of a relation _r_ are consistent; otherwise, erroneous computations may result.
 Thus, whenever _r_ is updated, the update must be propagated to all sites containing replicas.
 The result is increased overhead.
 For example, in a banking system, where account information is replicated in various sites, it is necessary to ensure that the balance in a particular account agrees in all sites.

-In general, replication enhances the performance of read operations and in- creases the availability of data to read-only transactions.
-However, update trans- actions incur greater overhead.
-Controlling concurrent updates by several trans- actions to replicated data is more complex than in centralized systems, which we studied in Chapter 15.
+In general, replication enhances the performance of read operations and increases the availability of data to read-only transactions.
+However, update transactions incur greater overhead.
+Controlling concurrent updates by several transactions to replicated data is more complex than in centralized systems, which we studied in Chapter 15.
 We can simplify the management of replicas of relation _r_ by choosing one of them as the **primary copy** of _r_.
 For example, in a banking system, an account can be associated with the site in which the account has been opened.
 Similarly, in an airline-reservation system, a flight can be associated with the site at which the flight originates.
 We shall examine the primary copy scheme and other options for distributed concurrency control in Section 19.5.

 ## 19.2.2 Data Fragmentation